 Start the conversation with clear, jargon free strategic content and position views that demand further exploration recognizing that HR may have information not available to the executive team and vice versa.

-4. STARTING THE PROCESS – A sustainable workforce is about identifying and filling roles when a company doesn’t have the skills or the innovative proficiency to survive and thrive.
+4. GETTING STARTED – A sustainable workforce is about identifying and filling roles when a company doesn’t have the skills or the innovative proficiency to survive and thrive.
 The role of HR is to help management identify and articulate these gaps, recruit those profiles, and integrate them successfully into the organization; simultaneously ensuring that the top team is held to account for constantly creating the next employee generation.

 Talent-driven organizations launch new strategic initiatives only when they have the right people on hand, nimbly matching the right talent with the project even before considering the financial planning.
 Harvard Business Review refers to the failure to do this as the “Strategy to Execution Gap”, and suggests that overcoming this leads to superior performance.
 HR can play a major role in this endeavor by: